dojje/chronobars/README.md

 ## Usage

-Create a code block with the `chrono-bar` language:
+Create a code block with the `chrono-bar` settings:

 ````markdown
 ```chrono-bar